You must have heard of diversification.

-Every investment advisor asks you to diversify your investments to safeguard it from sudden risks.
+Every investment advisor asks you to diversify your investments to safeguard them from sudden risks.
 But do you know you can overdo it?

 And to mitigate risk further, you buy shares of companies from different industries.
 So even if one entire industry is performing poorly, a good percentage of your money will still remain safe.

 But if you invest in too many companies, and one of them does very well, your investment won’t gain much.
-The company that did well would have caused a very small impact on your total investment.
+The company that did well would have had a very small impact on your total investment.
 So you should limit yourself to owning a few shares from most industries.

 Typically, equity mutual funds at any point are invested anywhere between 50 to 100 shares.
 So when you invest in an equity mutual fund, you are indirectly owning shares of that many companies.
 Your portfolio is already very diversified!

 Mutual funds are of many types.

+Large cap equity mutual funds invest only in large cap company shares.
 Investing in many large cap mutual funds is not necessary.
-One well chosen large cap mutual fund should be enough.
+One well-chosen large cap mutual fund should be enough.